 The Story of Guinness® Extra Stout

-As deep as Guinness Extra Stout’s colour is its taste.
+As deep as Guinness Extra Stout’s color is its taste.
 Crisp barley cuts through hops.
-A bite draws you in, bold flavours linger.
+A bite draws you in, bold flavors linger.
 Bitter marries sweet.
 A rich, refreshing taste.
 Brewed with skill.
 Built to last.

 “We’re blessed with over 250 years of brewing experience, and, as Guinness moves forward, history accompanies us in the bottle still enjoyed by people all over the world.”

 A direct descendant of our archival recipes, Guinness Extra Stout is based on a beer first brewed in 1821, when Arthur Guinness II set down precise instructions for brewing his Superior Porter.
 This beer has since become the precursor to every Guinness innovation you’ve ever enjoyed.
-Guinness Extra Stout is crafted from finest quality malt, hops and Irish barley.
+Brewed at our St. James’s Gate brewery in Dublin, Guinness Extra Stout is crafted from finest quality malt, hops and Irish barley.

 Did You Know?